Training as a doctor

 If you’re on the accelerated graduate degree programme, your studies will be four years' long (plus one year if you study for the intercalated degree).

-(3 years at present for GP, and for other specialties 5 to 8 years)
+Specialty training (three years at present for GP, and for other specialties five to eight years)